 The quota usage tables show the total quantity of quota issued by Australia for JAEPA products.
-The tables are updated once a week.
+The tables are updated weekly.

 Apply for a JAEPA quota certificate for poultry

-To apply for a quota certificate for a consignment of poultry, you must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.
+To apply for a quota certificate for a consignment of poultry, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

-To complete the RFP you may need to refer to the eligible AHECC codes.
+To complete the RFP exporters may need to refer to the eligible AHECC codes.

 If you can’t find your Harmonised Schedule code (HS Code), then the product can’t be exported under quota.
 Visit the Department of Foreign Affairs and Trade’s website to find out what JAEPA means for your export.